 Q. Who is the Office of the Public Guardian?

-A. The Office of the Public Guardian (OPG) is an independent statutory body that protects the rights and interests Queensland’s most vulnerable children, young people and adults living in out-of-home care.
+A. The Office of the Public Guardian (OPG) is an independent statutory office that protects the rights and interests Queensland’s most vulnerable children, young people and adults living in out-of-home care.

 Q. What does a Community Visitor do?